The

 landing on 25 April 1915, as part of the

-second wave.
-It was led by Lieutenant
+wave.
+It was led by Lieutenant Colonel D. S.

-Colonel D. S. Wanliss, the officer who had
+Wanliss, the officer who had raised the

-raised the battalion.
-Ten days after the
+battalion.
+Ten days after the landing the

-landing the 2nd Brigade was transferred from
+2nd Brigade was transferred from ANZAC to

-on the village of Krithia.
-The attack
+village of Krithia.
+The attack captured

-captured little ground but cost the brigade
+little ground but cost the brigade almost a

-almost a third of its strength.
-The
+third of its strength.
+The Victorian

-Victorian battalions' forming the 2nd
+battalions' forming the 2nd Brigade returned

-beachhead, and in August the 2nd Brigade
+in August the 2nd Brigade fought at the

-evacuation in December.
+ANZAC until the evacuation in December.

 (Right: Diggers in an Australian trench at